labex-labs/open-source-labs/python/python-mastery/lab-ex6-1-function-argument-passing-conventions/en/step4.md

 Error correctly caught: No attribute share
 ```

-Great!
-Our class now prevents accidental attribute errors while still allowing legitimate operations.
+This output shows that our class now prevents accidental attribute errors.
+It allows us to set valid attributes and private attributes, but it raises an error when we try to set an invalid attribute.

 ## The Value of Attribute Restriction

-Restricting attribute names helps catch errors early by preventing:
+Restricting attribute names is very important for writing robust and maintainable code.
+Here's why:

-1. Typos in attribute names
+1. It helps catch typos in attribute names.
+If you make a mistake when typing an attribute name, the code will raise an error instead of creating a new attribute.
+This makes it easier to find and fix errors early in the development process.
-2. Attempts to set attributes that don't exist in the class design
+2. It prevents attempts to set attributes that don't exist in the class design.
+This ensures that the class is used as intended and that the code behaves predictably.
-3. Accidental creation of new attributes
+3. It avoids the accidental creation of new attributes.
+Creating new attributes can lead to unexpected behavior and make the code harder to understand and maintain.

-This makes our code more robust and easier to maintain.
+By restricting attribute names, we make our code more reliable and easier to work with.